plumvillage/newsletter/src/2024/en/articles/br-duc-dinh--a-day-of-alms.md

 {% image "article2024/Done-Br.Đức Định/Rains retreat 23-24_16.jpg" %}

+## Watering the seeds of gratitude and generosity

 When we came back to Upper Hamlet, the rest of the sangha, composed of the 3-month retreatants, long-term residents and local sangha members, were absorbed in a joyful service meditation to prepare the hamlet: some were setting up the meditation hall for the whole sangha to have lunch together after the alms round, while others volunteered to cook for the rest of the residents.
 There was also another group cooking at the nearby sangha organic shop.
 Some neighboring friends even brought delicious homemade food.
 The day before, as I took a walk in Thénac, I passed by the home of several practitioners, and saw them cooking through the window.
 I thought they might be preparing something for tomorrow’s alms offering.
 I was moved with gratitude, thinking there might be many more of our friends preparing food at that moment for the community with a generous heart.

 We then had a final procession in Upper Hamlet, all the monks in ordination order receiving alms in their bowl from the lay practitioners.
 As I received the food I felt slightly nervous but also very happy to see our friends so wholehearted in serving food to the brothers.
 After the brothers, our friends also received food and we all entered the meditation hall to eat.
 We had a silent meal, where we also shared the dried fruits, nuts and other offerings we had received at the houses in Thénac.